-Transportation can be organised in one of two ways.
-All sellers with Artifuse have the option to allow people to come and collect purchases directly from them.
-In this case, a buyer will be given the seller's telephone number and email address following a sale, and the buyer will be responsible for contacting the seller to organise a time to take delivery.
+Each buyer must choose from a list of supported delivery options at checkout.
+All sellers with Artifuse can choose whether to allow any buyer of their work to collect their purchase in person.
+A buyer that selects this option will be given the seller's telephone number and email address following a sale, and they will then be responsible for contacting the seller to organise a time to take delivery.
 The location of a personal delivery is by mutual agreement at the discretion of the seller.
-The second possibility is that delivery of the artwork is managed by our partner couriers, in which case the seller is responsible for choosing a time for collection of the delivery (from the shipping address they have listed with our site).
-In both cases, the seller is responsible for packaging the artwork prior to collection – our tips for packaging can be found here.
+Alternatively, a buyer can choose from a range of delivery services offered by our partner couriers.
+In this case, the seller is responsible for choosing a time for the courier service to collect the artwork, from the shipping address that they have listed with our site.
+Under both of these alternatives, the seller is responsible for packaging the artwork prior to collection – our tips for packaging can be found here.

 Can I choose my own courier service?

 If you would like to use your own courier service following a sale, then you should contact us so that we can put you in touch with the buyer.
 You will need to agree revised terms of sale with the seller before proceeding.